FAQs

 If your average water usage is 75 gallons per day per person, you will use an average of 48 to 85 pounds of salt per month, which is very little in comparison to most older systems that regenerate based on days instead of gallons used.

 You may need a water softener if your water is hard and you want to reduce the negative effects it has on your home and daily life.
-Hard water can cause mineral build-up in pipes and appliances, leading to decreased efficiency and shortened lifespan.
+Hard water can cause mineral buildup in pipes and appliances, leading to decreased efficiency and shortened lifespan.
 It can also leave spots and stains on dishes and clothing, make soap and detergents less effective, and leave your skin feeling dry and itchy.

 Residential water softeners remove the dissolved minerals that cause hardness, resulting in cleaner and softer water throughout your home.
 A water softener can help save you money on repairs and replacements of appliances and plumbing fixtures, improve the effectiveness of your cleaning products, and provide softer and more manageable hair and skin.